 - Successfully complete at least 30 credit hours of course work every academic year without repeating courses

-*Some undergraduate programs, primarily in education and select professional fields, require more than 120 hours for the baccalaureate degree, usually to meet state or national accreditation requirements.
-Please consult our catalog for degree requirements, which are listed by department in the Academic Programs section of the catalog.
+*Some undergraduate programs, primarily in education and select professional fields require more than 120 hours for the baccalaureate degree, usually to meet state or national accreditation requirements.
+Please consult this catalog for degree requirements, which are listed by department in the Academic Programs section of the catalog.

 Visiting the Campuses